kodydeda4/redfin/README.md

 ## About

-**Redfin** is a [Jellyfin](https://github.com/jellyfin/jellyfin) music player that differentiates itself by being fast, feature-rich, and native.
-While there are many excellent Jellyfin apps available, they either don't focus on music playback, or don't have a native UI.
-Redfin provides both.
+**Redfin** is a [Jellyfin](https://github.com/jellyfin/jellyfin) client that differentiates itself by being native and specifically designed for music.

 https://github.com/user-attachments/assets/ea3eefa3-98e0-4d7c-9d39-7e77b6fe44a8